AlgoMaster Logo

 Key Takeaways

-Real-time updates have become table stakes for modern applications.
-Users expect immediate feedback, whether they are chatting with friends, tracking a delivery, or monitoring a build pipeline.
+Real-time updates are now expected in many applications.
+Users expect timely feedback, whether they are chatting with friends, tracking a delivery, or monitoring a build pipeline.

 The four approaches we covered form a progression from simple to sophisticated:

-1. Start simple.
+2. Start simple when it fits.
 If short polling meets your requirements, use it.
-The simplest solution that works is often the best solution.
+The simplest solution that works is often the right solution.

-2. SSE is underrated.
-Many teams reach for WebSockets when SSE would serve them better.
-If data flows primarily from server to client, SSE is simpler and gives you automatic reconnection for free.
+3. SSE is underrated.
+If data flows primarily from server to client, SSE is simpler than WebSockets and gives browser-level reconnect support.

-3. WebSockets are powerful but complex.
-Reserve them for cases that genuinely need bidirectional, high-frequency communication.
-The scaling and operational complexity is real.
+4. WebSockets are powerful but complex.
+Reserve them for cases that need bidirectional, high-frequency communication.
+The scaling and operational complexity is significant.

 The best approach is the one that solves your problem with the least complexity.
 Start with simpler solutions and evolve only when you have evidence that you need more capability.